Notify us about your medical condition

 Voluntary surrender of your driver licence

-If you voluntarily surrender your licence to us or it is cancelled because of a medical condition, you may be eligible to receive an Adult Proof of Age card free of charge.
-An Adult Proof of Age card will serve as an alternative form of photo identity.
+If you voluntarily surrender your licence to us or it is cancelled because of a medical condition, you may be eligible to receive a free photo identification card as an alternative form of photo identity.
 For more information enquire at a transport and motoring customer service centre or call 13 23 80.